SaurabhGurjar/rock-paper-scissors/README.md

 # rock-paper-scissors
-## Rock Paper Scissors game in which you will play against computer
+## Play Rock Paper Scissors game against the computer

  ## What I learned
  + How make functions in JavaScript
  + How to use Conditionals